FireLemons/on-deploy/README.md

 ## Params
 ### done_column_card_limit:
-The maximum number of cards allowed in the done column
+The maximum number of cards allowed in the done column before archiving them

 ### done_column_name:
 The name of the column representing issues pushed to prod